hertogp/iptable/_readme.md

 Applies the mask to the address and returns the network address, mask length and address family for `prefix`.
+If `prefix` has no masklength, `mlen` will be `-1` to indicate the absence and the network address is the host address itself.

 ```{.shebang .lua}
 #!/usr/bin/env lua